JussiKalliola/real-estate-price-prediction/README.md

-# real-estate-price-prediction
+# DNN Hyper-parameter Optimization for Predicting Real Estate Prices in Helsinki

-The best performing model, dataset and optimization data from wandb tool.
+This repository includes the best model file, full dataset and Weights & Biases optimization data for the research.